Dre Campbell Farm

 7. Mow Lawn Properly

-To properly mow your lawn and get rid of fungal problems, make sure you wash the mower properly before using it.
+To properly mow your lawn and prevent fungal problems, ensure you wash the mower thoroughly before use.

 Mow frequently, removing no more than 1/3 of the grass blade at a time.
 Mowing too short can stress the grass and make it more susceptible to disease.